 2. They’re Affectionate

 Cuddling up is just one of the many ways your kitty can show their love and affection to you.
-This rings especially true if you’ve been away all day and they’ve been alone.
+This rings especially true if you’ve been away all day and they’ve been left alone.

 Cats gravitate toward people – or owners – they like, and seek connection with their beloved humans.

 But Why?
 Because your fur-ball buddy loves you and craves your attention.
-This behavior is a cat showing trust for the person.
+This behavior is a cat showing trust in the person.
 All the head butting, the purrs and kisses; these add up to one thing – love.

 3. Kitties Love Warmth